seunghyuniisme/Youth-Policy-ChatBot-Azure/README.md

-**An intuitive and easy-to-use AI chatbot for recommending youth policies has been developed using Microsoft Azure OpenAI and Azure Speech Studio.**
+**An intuitive AI chatbot for youth policy recommendations developed using Microsoft Azure OpenAI and Azure Speech Studio.**

 Currently, there are approximately **300 youth policies** in effect in South Korea, supporting various aspects of young people's lives.
 However, policy information is scattered across multiple platforms such as government portals and social media, making it time-consuming to search for and review details.
 To address this issue, an **AI chatbot was created to help users quickly and easily find the policies they need.**